AdobeDocs/audience-manager-learn.en/help/intro-to-audience-manager/understanding-the-data-flow-in-audience-manager.md

 ---
-title: Understanding the Data Flow in Audience Manager
+title: Understanding the data flow in Audience Manager
 description: This video helps you to understand Adobe Audience Manager by describing the data flow into, through, and out of the application.
 feature: Overview
 topics: